sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 * [Azure subscription and service limits, quotas, and constraints](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits)
 * [GCP Resource Quotas](https://cloud.google.com/compute/quotas)

+#### Connection Timeout: Ports Not Open

+In the cluster installation wizard, you must specify on which node you want to run the Ambari server.
+Cloudbreak communicates with this node to orchestrate the installation.

+A common reason for connection timeout is security group misconfiguration.
+Cloudbreak allows configuring different security groups for the different instance groups; however, there are certain requirements for the Ambari server node.
+Specifically, the following ports must be open in order to communicate with that node:

+* 22 (SSH)
+* 9443 (two-way-ssl through nginx)

 #### Blueprints: Invalid Services and Configurations

 Ambari blueprints are a declarative definition of a cluster.
 With a blueprint, you specify a stack, the component layout, and the configurations to materialize a Hadoop cluster instance via a REST API without having to use the Ambari cluster install wizard.